d2l-ai/d2l-en/chapter_recurrent-neural-networks/text-sequence.md

 Throughout this book,
-we will often work with text data represented as sequences of words, characters, or word-pieces.
+we will often work with text data represented as sequences of words, characters, or word pieces.
 To get going, we will need some basic tools for converting raw text into sequences of the appropriate form.